 Due to their remoteness and physical isolation, oceanic islands are particularly well suited to study discovery and settlement processes [1].
-Easter Island, located in the

-South Pacific, has been included among the most remote inhabited places on Earth (Fig. 1).
+Easter Island, located in the South Pacific, has been included among the most remote inhabited places on Earth (Fig. 1).
 This, together with its more or less intermediate position between the Polynesian Pacific archipelagos and the South American continent, of contrasting cultural traits, has fostered the interest on when, how and by whom this tiny island was discovered and initially settled and whether it has experienced significant cultural turnover since then [2-5].

-This paper is focused on the discovery (i) and settlement (iii) phases and, eventually, on the occasional occupancy (ii) between these two events.
+This paper briefly reviews the classical literature on the subject to present the main hypotheses that have been erected and the archaeological, ethnological and paleoecological evidence used to test them.
+The paradigmatic outcomes of these studies are then checked against new multidisciplinary evidence collected during the last decade, including genomics, which results have challenged and/or enriched former views.
+The focus is on the discovery and settlement phases and, eventually, on the occasional occupancy between these two events.
 Post-settlement cultural developments and their possible drivers have already been reviewed by the author elsewhere [6, 7].

-The paper shortly reviews the classical literature on the subject to present the main hypotheses that have been erected and the archaeological, ethnological and paleoecological evidence used to test them.
-The paradigmatic outcomes of these studies are then checked against new multidisciplinary evidence collected during the last decade, including genomics, which results have challenged and/or enriched former views.
-Finally, it is recommended that further studies adopt a multiple-working-hypotheses framework combined with the strong inference method of hypothesis testing, to adequately tacking the inherent complexity of the topic under study [8].
+Finally, it is recommended that further studies adopt a multiple-working-hypotheses framework combined with the strong inference method of hypothesis testing, to adequately tackle the inherent complexity of the topic under study [8].